Tribunal affirms Agbu as duly elected Taraba governor, dismisses NNPP petitions – The Sun Nigeria

 From Sylvanus Viashima, Jalingo

-The Taraba State Governorship election tribunal sitting in Jalingo on Saturday affirmed Governor Agbu Kefas of the people’s Democratic party PDP, as the dully elected governor of Taraba State.
+The Taraba State Governorship election tribunal sitting in Jalingo yesterday affirmed Governor Agbu Kefas of the People’s Democratic Party, PDP, as the duly elected governor of Taraba State.

-This was after it dismissed a petition filed by Prof. Sani yahaya, governorship candidate of the New Nigeria People’s Party, NNPP, challenging to the March 18th election.
+This was after it dismissed a petition filed by Prof. Sani Yahaya, governorship candidate of the New Nigeria People’s Party, NNPP, challenging the March 18th election.

-The three man panel headed by Justice G.A Sunmonu, dismissed the petition jointly filed by the New Nigerian Peoples Party (NNPP), and it’s governorship candidate, Professor Sani Yahaya for lack of merit and stood.
+The three-man panel headed by Justice G.A Sunmonu, dismissed the petition jointly filed by the New Nigerian Peoples Party (NNPP), and it’s governorship candidate, Professor Sani Yahaya for lack of merit.

-Affirming the election of governor Agbu Kefas, tribunal ruled that yahaya failed to prove the allegations in his petition beyond reasonable doubt.
+Affirming the election of Governor Agbu Kefas, the Tribunal ruled that Yahaya failed to prove the allegations in his petition beyond reasonable doubt.

 The NNPP Governorship candidate had alleged that Agbu was not duly elected by the majority of lawful votes and also deposed that the conduct of the election did not comply with the provisions of the law.